ARCTraining/2020-01-16-ngb/_episodes/12-cluster.md

 {% include /snippets/12/explore.snip %}

-> ## Compare Your Computer, the Head Node and the Worker Node
+> ## Compare Your Computer, the Head Node and the Compute Node
 >
 > Compare your laptop's number of processors and memory with the numbers you see on the cluster
-> head node and worker node.
+> head node and compute node.
 Discuss the differences with your neighbor.
 What implications do
 > you think the differences might have on running your research work on the different systems
 > and nodes?
 {: .challenge}